okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-planning-embedded-upgrades/index.md

 ## Update the Okta-hosted Sign-In Widget

-When you are redirecting to the Okta-hosted Sign-In Widget, make sure that your user experience is preserved both visually and functionally.
-See the **Remember me** section of the [Compare Identity Engine and Classic Engine](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-whats-new) page for more details.
+When you are redirecting to the Okta-hosted Sign-In Widget, make sure that your user experience is preserved both [visually](/docs/guides/sign-in-widget-styling/) and [functionally](/docs/guides/sign-in-widget-i18n/).
+Be sure to check your `config.idps` settings for customizations that may not be compatible with Identity Engine.

+> **Note:** See the **Remember me** section of the [Compare Identity Engine and Classic Engine](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-whats-new) for more information on functionality changes in the Admin Console.

 ## Update the Embedded Sign-In Widget